cookpad/aws-xray/README.md

 end
 ```

-If you can't access headers, e.g. external client library like aws-sdk or dogapi-rb, setup subsegment name by `Aws::Xray::Context#overwrite`:
+If you can't access headers, e.g. external client library like aws-sdk or dogapi-rb, setup subsegment name by `Aws::Xray.overwrite`:

 ```ruby
 client = Aws::Sns::Client.new